-You should note that where an injured employee returns to work following an accident and, for more than 7 days is employed on work that is not that person's normal duties, then the injury is still reportable to HSE.
+You should note that where an injured employee returns to work following an accident and, for more than 7 days is employed on work, which is not that person's normal duties, then the injury is still reportable to HSE.

-In calculating the seven or more days, the day of the accident is not included but if the period of incapacity extends over the weekend then Saturday and Sunday would be counted, as do any other 'rest' days.
+In calculating the seven or more days, the day of the accident is not included but if the period of incapacity extends over the weekend then Saturday and Sunday would be counted.